-At Tucson School District, Two-Way Dual Language programs are designed as 90/10 programs with classroom instruction in Spanish.
+In the Tucson Unified School District (TUSD), Two- Way Dual Language programs are designed as 90/10 programs with classroom instruction in Spanish.
 This program is designed as sequential literacy models where students develop their initial literacy in the target language and add on the second literacy system in English over the first three years of their schooling.
 The programs are standards-based in all content areas.
 In TWDL programs, students are not separated for instruction and instead, work together supporting one another in each other's learning and language practice.
 Starting early and studying formally in a second language prepares students to become highly proficient by the end of high school.